 DEMANDS AND NOTICE.
 If Company fails or refuses to pay any Obligations, Counterparty shall notify Company in writing of the manner in which Company has failed to pay and demand that payment be made by Company.
-If Company’s failure or refusal to pay continues for a period of fifteen (15) days after the date of Counterparty’s notice to Company, and Counterparty has elected to exercise its rights under this Guarantee, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
+If Company’s failure or refusal to pay continues for a period of fifteen ( 5) days after the date of Counterparty’s notice to Company, and Counterparty has elected to exercise its rights under this Guarantee, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount Company has failed to pay and an explanation of why such payment is due, with a specific statement that Counterparty is calling upon Guarantor to pay under this Guarantee.
 A Payment Demand satisfying the foregoing requirements shall be deemed sufficient notice to Guarantor that it must pay the Obligations.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until Company or Guarantor has cured such default, and additional written demand concerning such default shall not be required until such default is cured.

 SETOFFS AND COUNTERCLAIMS.
-Without limiting Guarantor’s own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which Company or any other affiliate of Guarantor is or may be entitled to arising from or out of the Agreement or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Company.
+Without limiting Guarantor’s own defenses and rights hereunder, Guarantor waives all rights, setoffs, counterclaims and other defenses to which Company or any other affiliate of Guarantor is or may be entitled to arising from or out of the Agreement or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Company.

 CONSENTS, WAIVER, RENEWALS.
-The Guarantor agrees that the Counterparty and the Company may, with prior written consent of Guarantor, mutually agree to modify the Obligations or any Agreement between Company and Counterparty, without in any way impairing or affecting this Guarantee.
+The Guarantor agrees that the Counterparty and the Company may, , mutually agree to modify the Obligations or any Agreement between Company and Counterparty, without in any way impairing or affecting this Guarantee.
 The Guarantor agrees that the Counterparty may resort to the Guarantor for payment of any of the Obligations, whether or not the Counterparty shall have resorted to any collateral security or shall have proceeded against any other obligor principally or secondarily obligated with respect to any of the Obligations.
 The Guarantor hereby waives notice of acceptance of this Guarantee, and presentment, protest and notice of protest or dishonor of any of the indebtedness hereby guaranteed.

 TERMINATION.
 This Guarantee may be terminated by written notice from Guarantor to Counterparty.
 Such notice shall not be effective until five (5) business days after receipt of notice by Counterparty.
 Any termination will not affect Guarantor’s liability for indebtedness or obligation of Company, pursuant to the terms of the Guarantee, created or incurred prior to the effective date of termination.